queelius/ollama_data_tools/README.md

 pip install -e .
 ```

-## Ollama Data Toolkit
+## Ollama Data Tools

-The `OllamaData` class is the core module of the Ollama Data Toolkit, allowing users to work programmatically with Ollama model data.
+The `OllamaData` class is the core module of the Ollama Data Tools, allowing users to work programmatically with Ollama model data.
 This class provides methods to access, search, and filter model information.

 ### Features